 “A writer for instance,” he remarked, “talks about India which I have never seen, and gushes about dancing girls, tiger hunts, fakirs, betel nus, sepents: the Glamour of the mysterious East.
 But what does it amount to?
 Nothing.
 Instead of visualizing India I merely get a bad toothache from all these Eastern delights.
 Now, there’s the other way as, for instance, the fellow who writes: ‘Before turning in I put out my wet boots to dry and in the morning I found a thick blue forest had grown on them’ (“Fungi, Madam.” he explained to Dorianna who had raised one eyebrow) and at once India becomes alive for me.
 The rest is shop.”

 People Behind BFOWB

 At home, Sandy loves to cook, get organized, and indulge in her passion for TV and film, writing poetry and fiction, and rock music.
 She is also passionate about skincare and strongly believes in the transformative power of beauty.
 As for causes, she strongly supports women empowerment and volunteers for a local LGBTQ+ organization run by her good friend.

-Jake Descalso is a Computer Engineering graduate from Cavite State University.
-Currently working as a technical support specialist for an American BPO company, Jake engages in web design and development, as well as his passion for photography during his spare time.
-He collaborates with Sandy on their other creative projects.
+Jake Descalso is a Computer Engineering graduate from Cavite State University who works as a web developer for a local company.
+He engages in his passion for photography during his spare time and collaborates with Sandy on their creative passion projects.